Philip Lindsay McLeod

 Phil McLeod along with SHŌ partner Lorraine Steele working on a corporate commission.

-Phil McLeod, Principal of Partners Marketing Inc., supported Windsor-Essex businesses for 20 years with major clients including Caesars Windsor and Kmart Canada to name a few.
+Phil McLeod, Principal of Partners Marketing Inc., supported Windsor-Essex businesses for over 20 years with major clients including Caesars Windsor and Kmart Canada to name a few.

 Phil McLeod as a long-time member of the Scottish Society of Windsor Pipe Band.